suzp1984/SilverKey/README.md

-The sale machine first generate a hash string according to the identity information(nickname, email address), then use private key to encrypt the hash string.
+The sale machine first generate a hash string according to the identity information(nickname, email address), then use private key to encrypt the hash string to get ciphertext.
+I guess the Silver key is append the ciphertext to the hash string.

+The verification process is as the following:
+The customer received the Silver key and input the key into software, the commercial software decrypt the ciphertext by the public key which stored inside, and then compare the decryption string with the hash string.